Chris Arneson

 Heidi Gygax Garland

-Heidi Gygax Garland grew up around the gaming industry as the third child of Mary Jo and E. Gary Gygax.
-From a young age, Heidi and her siblings worked concession stands at Horticultural Hall for Gen Con game conventions, and later worked in the TSR booth.
-In her teens, Heidi began working summers at TSR, and later full time in the Gen Con department, at the Dungeon Hobby Shop, and Marketing until October, 1985.
-She introduced several of her high school friends to a life-long love of gaming, including her favorite teacher, now well-known author and game designer, Doug Niles.
+Heidi Gygax Garland is the daughter of Dungeons & Dragons co-creator and father of role-playing games, Gary Gygax.
+From a young age, Heidi worked at numerous Gen Con conventions even working in the TSR booth in her teens.
+Later she honed her skills working summers at later full time at TSR in the Gen Con department, Marketing, and at the Dungeon Hobby Shop.
+She introduced several of her high school friends to a life-long love of gaming, including her favorite teacher, now well-known author and game designer, Douglas Niles.

 Luke Gygax

 Luke Gygax is the son of Dungeons & Dragons co-creator Gary Gygax and Founder of Gary Con®.
 He literally grew up at the gaming table with the designers that built the foundation of the RPG industry many of whom come to Gary Con.
-He played the iconic character Melf, aka Prince Brightflame, whose name has remained on spells from AD&D to today.
+He played the iconic character Melf of the Green Arrow whose name remains on spells into the current version of D&D- and even appears in the popular Baldur’s Gate 3 video game.

 Allen Hammack